maquenneville/photog-chauffeur/README.md

 ### Example Search Phrases:

--"Which images have more than one person in them?"
+- "Which images have more than one person in them?"
--"Show me all images with dim lighting."
+- "Show me all images with dim lighting."
--"Provide me with all images where people are wearing hats."
+- "Provide me with all images where people are wearing hats."

 ## Features
 - Image search using natural language queries.